DurdenBTC · Pillar Guide · BTC Signals

 Equity curve: 8th Rule (green) vs BTC buy-and-hold (blue) 2014–2026

-The CAGR is nearly identical, but the risk profile is from a different planet.
-Buy-and-hold's -84% max drawdown required a +525% recovery just to break even.
-The 8th Rule's -24.8% max drawdown required only +33%.
+Buy-and-hold's −84% max drawdown required a +525% recovery just to break even.
+The 8th Rule's −24.1% close-to-close max drawdown required only ~32%.
 That difference in recovery time means the managed portfolio is compounding forward while buy-and-hold is still digging out of a crater.
 Over multiple cycles, this gap compounds permanently.
-See the forward test page for out-of-sample validation including Monte Carlo analysis.

-The 8th Rule is designed for spot Bitcoin — no leverage, no margin, no liquidation risk.
+Both Arsenal BTC and The 8th Rule are designed for spot Bitcoin.. no leverage, no margin, no liquidation risk.
 This is not a limitation.
 It's a feature.

 FactorSpot10× Leverage